zendesk/zendesk_api_client_rb/README.md

 ## Usage

+Currently

     gem install zendesk

+will not install this version of the API client.
+To use it, you must either clone this repository and run

+    rake install

+or add it to your Gemfile as such:

+    gem "zendesk", :git => "git://github.com/zendesk/zendesk_api_client_rb.git"

 The result of configuration is an instance of Zendesk::Client which can then be used in two different methods.